LockdownRP-PZ/Rulebook/README.md

 ### 2.4 Character archetype limits.

 - Certain character archetypes are subject to rigorous scrutiny.
 The idea of this rule is to discourage common and poorly-done character archetypes, encouraging variety and uniqueness among characters.
 - Limited-archetype characters will not be accepted unless the applicant can make the character unique outside of their profession.
-The likelihood this type of character being accepted is extremely low.
+The likelihood this type of character being accepted is low.
 Applicants may attempt to apply for a limited-archetype character once per season/anthology.
 If denied, they will be asked to submit a different character with a different background/profession on their next attempted application.
   - After playing a non-limited-archetype character, a user may apply for a limited-archetype character again.
 - Limited archetypes:
-  - Military
+  - Military (soldiers, spies, commanders)
-  - Police
+  - Domestic Security (police, FBI, CIA)
+  - Mercenary (bounty hunter, freelance security)
+- These are general archetypes.
+Characters may fall under this rule depending on application handler discretion.

 ### 2.5 Use the proper channels for in-character communication.